The Washington Post: 19th century

-Wilkins acquired Hatton's share of the newspaper in 1894 at Hatton's death.
+20th century

 After Wilkins' death in 1903, his sons John and Robert ran the Post for two years before selling it in 1905 to John Roll McLean, owner of the Cincinnati Enquirer.
 During the Wilson presidency, the Post was credited with the "most famous newspaper typo" in D.C. history according to Reason magazine; the Post intended to report that President Wilson had been "entertaining" his future-wife Mrs. Galt, but instead wrote that he had been "entering" Mrs. Galt.

-When John McLean died in 1916, he put the newspaper in trust, having little faith that his playboy son Edward "Ned" McLean could manage his inheritance.
+When McLean died in 1916, he put the newspaper in a trust, having little faith that his playboy son Edward "Ned" McLean could manage it as part of his inheritance.
 Ned went to court and broke the trust, but, under his management, the newspaper slumped toward ruin.
 He bled the paper for his lavish lifestyle and used it to promote political agendas.

 During the Red Summer of 1919 the Post supported the white mobs and even ran a front-page story which advertised the location at which white servicemen were planning to meet to carry out attacks on black Washingtonians.

-Meyer–Graham period

-In 1929, financier Eugene Meyer (who had run the War Finance Corp. since World War I) secretly made an offer of $5 million for the Post, but he was rebuffed by Ned McLean.
+In 1929, financier Eugene Meyer, who had run the War Finance Corp. since World War I, secretly made an offer of $5 million for the Post, but he was rebuffed by Ned McLean.
 On June 1, 1933, Meyer bought the paper at a bankruptcy auction for $825,000 three weeks after stepping down as Chairman of the Federal Reserve.
 He had bid anonymously, and was prepared to go up to $2 million, far higher than the other bidders.
 These included William Randolph Hearst, who had long hoped to shut down the ailing Post to benefit his own Washington newspaper presence.

 The Post's health and reputation were restored under Meyer's ownership.
 In 1946, he was succeeded as publisher by his son-in-law, Philip Graham.
 Meyer eventually gained the last laugh over Hearst, who had owned the old Washington Times and the Herald before their 1939 merger that formed the Times-Herald.
 This was in turn bought by and merged into the Post in 1954.
 The combined paper was officially named The Washington Post and Times-Herald until 1973, although the Times-Herald portion of the nameplate became less and less prominent over time.

-The merger left the Post with two remaining local competitors, the Washington Star (Evening Star) and The Washington Daily News which merged in 1972, forming the Washington Star-News.
+The merger left the Post with two remaining local competitors, the Washington Star (Evening Star) and The Washington Daily News.
+In 1972, the two competitors merged, forming the Washington Star-News.

-After Phil Graham's death in 1963, control of The Washington Post Company passed to his wife Katharine Graham (1917–2001), who was also Eugene Meyer's daughter.
-Few women had run prominent national newspapers in the United States.
-Katharine Graham described her own anxiety and lack of confidence as she stepped into a leadership role in her autobiography.
+Following Graham's death in 1963, control of The Washington Post Company passed to his wife, Katharine Graham (1917–2001), who was also Eugene Meyer's daughter.
+Few women had run prominent national newspapers in the United States, and Katharine Graham described herself as particularly anxious about assuming this role.
 She served as publisher from 1969 to 1979.